 You Need a Legal Team Member

 You’ve hopefully surrounded yourself with a medical care team you trust to protect and preserve your ability to recover medically.
-You should take just as much care to surround yourself with a legal team you trust to help you recover legally.
+You should take just as much care to surround yourself with a legal team you trust to help you recover legally, to get a South Carolina brain injury accident settlement or workers' comp settlement.
 If you’ve got questions about how we can help protect you legally for a brain injury from a South Carolina accident, contact our Spartanburg accident injury lawyers- call toll free 888-230-1841 or fill out a Get Help Now form.